Areas of Expertise

 B.A.
 Elementary and Special Education

 Dr. Kim Cheek is a native of Pennsylvania but has lived in a variety of places inside the U.S. and overseas.
-She has a Ph.D. in science education from Durham University in the UK., as well as masters’ degrees in elementary education and the geosciences.
+She has a Ph.D. in science education from Durham University in the UK., as well as masters’ degrees in elementary education and geoscience.
 Kim has 11 years of full-time teaching experience as an elementary and middle school classroom teacher and an elementary special education teacher.
-Prior to coming to the University of North Florida, she was a member of the elementary and early childhood education faculty at Valley Forge Christian College in Pennsylvania.
-At UNF, Kim teaches courses in STEM education.
+At UNF, Kim teaches STEM methods courses for elementary and early childhood majors.

 Phi Beta Kappa